JessieDani/angular-dashboard/README.md

 - Go Back Button: The goBack method hides the details of a single user.

+- Search bar: Filter by ID to get the information of the right id you are looking for.

 ## Pagination

 - Next Page: The nextPage method increments the current page number and fetches the corresponding page of data, if it exists.